telekom/testerra-xray-connector/README.md

 The easiest way is, to start with this example.
 This implementation will provide static `XrayTestExecutionInfo`, but in practice you should determine these values at runtime.

-With this configuration Xray connector will lookup for an Jira issue of type `Test Execution` with matching attributes for:
+With this configuration, the Xray connector will lookup for a Jira issue with the following matching properties:

-- summary
+- Type: `Test Execution`
-- description
+- Summary (title)
-- revision
+- Revision

-- assignee
+If a test execution could be found, it will be reused and updated, otherwise a new one will be created.
 If you provide `null` values, the connector will ignore these fields.

 ```java